evotools/nf-LO/docs/alignments.md

 | H. sapiens (build 38) |      M. musculus      |       90        |   0.210189   | medium/general |
 | H. sapiens (build 38) |       G. gallus       |       312       |   1.000000   |       far      |

 Again, remember that these are just suggested presets.
-Each analyses should he considered differently, even by testing user-defined set of parameters.
+Each analyses should be considered differently, by testing user-defined sets of parameters.

 ## Custom parameters
 You can apply your own custom parameters to an alignment simply with the `--custom` flag: